grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

+[^functionallanguages]: This is one of the reasons why functional languages, where data is immutable by default, gain a lot of attention in domains where doing many things in parallel is necessary.

 [^wecoulduseextensionmethods]: I could use extension methods to make the example even more idiomatic, e.g. to be able to write `5.Dollars()`, but I don't want to go to far in the land of idioms specific to any language, because my goal is an audience wider than just C# programmers.